miXXed234/QuickBless/readme.md

 4. Start the game, and when you press the **B key**, all nearby followers will receive a blessing.

 ## Uninstallation:
-1. To remove the mod, simply delete the `QuickBless.dll` from the `BepInEx\plugins` folder.
+1. To remove the mod, simply delete the `BlessAllMod.dll` from the `BepInEx\plugins` folder.
 2. Restart the game, and the mod will no longer be active.

 ## Author: miXXed234